About the Course

 - Give examples and a critical evaluation of evidence based interventions

-- Provide a selection of research papers / readings on aspects of reading interventions & supports from which ideas and practices can be extrapolated.
+- Provide a selection of research papers / readings on aspects of reading interventions and supports from which ideas and practices can be extrapolated.

 - Itemise some digital tools and software that can facilitate reading support and development

-03 - We explore the features and characteristics of a suite of interventions and the supporting evidence for each in relation to features such as:
+03 - We look at the preparation of the student support file and how we need to differentiate our approach for struggling readers.
+We provide information on team teaching and also explore the features and characteristics of a suite of interventions and the supporting evidence for each in relation to features such as:

 04 - We explore features of interventions that are integral to their success, to include: